reach4help/reach4help/api/CONTRIBUTING.md

 # PULL Requests

-Opening pull requests should be done with enough information and screenshots for visual changes to facilitate the reviewers job.
+Opening pull requests should be done with enough information to facilitate the reviewers job.
 Its MANDATORY to add a link to the issue related